vodkar/diary_concept/README.md

 - To track long term and short term goals and tasks.
 - To remember sudden ideas and check this at free time.
+- To collect statistics of everything.
+- To be available at any time and anywhere.

 # Concept description